RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 - when there is target-rich environment

 2. What are the molecular mechanisms underlying such delicate regulations of lytic and lysogenic pathways?
+3. Pf phages are recently repored to directly impede mammalian phagocytosis by targeting both neutrophils and macrophages ([SWEERE et al., 2019](DOI: 10.1126/science.aat9691)), allowing its bacterial host to survive.
+Understanding the mechanisms of phage-mediated mammalian immune system.
+4.